Section 8 Company Registration

 Step 2: Get DIN & DSC

 Applications would be filed with the ROC to obtain DIN and DSC for the Directors.
 Duly signed.
 We need to apply for DSC, first.
 Once it has been received, Form DIR-3 is to be filed with the ROC to get their DIN.
-A passport-sized photograph, attested ID Proof and Address proof of the Director are to be attached to these applications.
+A passport-sized photograph attested ID Proof, and Address proof of the Director is to be attached to these applications.

 Step 3: Name Approval